CarsonCummins11/related/readme.md

 ```

 ###  "documentation"
-@ - store this value
+@TYPE is a stored value of type TYPE

-[] - a stored list value
+[]TYPE is a stored list of TYPEs

-$ - the object associated with login
+$TYPE is an object that will be attached to to the logged in user

+$ is the currently logged in user

-\- start of a governance clause
+\- is the start of a governance clause